 Where is the Job Demand?

-London is home to GCHQ, top universities, and the CyLon incubator, which itself has launched 83 cybersecurity startups since 2015.
-Yet the UK has a severe shortage of skilled IT security workers.
+London, specifically, is home to GCHQ, top universities, and the CyLon incubator, which has launched 83 cyber security startups since 2015.
+However, the UK still has a severe shortage of skilled, IT security workers.

 Learn the types of attacks on a system, the techniques used, and more with the Certified Ethical Hacking Course.
 Enroll now!